Shape

 If specified, Terragrunt paths in logs will be absolute.
 By default, the paths are relative to the working directory.

-CLI Arg: --terragrunt-no-color
+CLI Arg: --no-color

-Environment Variable: TERRAGRUNT_NO_COLOR
+Environment Variable: TG_NO_COLOR

 If specified, Terragrunt output won’t contain any color.

-CLI Arg: --terragrunt-check
+CLI Arg: --check

-Environment Variable: TERRAGRUNT_CHECK (set to true)
+Environment Variable: TG_HCLFMT_CHECK (set to true)

 Commands: